History of the Film Institute

 The film culture-related elements of the Film Institute's activities, such as the archive and the Cinematek film club, have been financed alternately through the years by the Film Agreement and full state financing.

-The remit for film policy has also shifted continually over the years.
-The Film Institute has taken on new responsibilities, including the school cinema programme, distribution and screening funding and regional support.
+The remit for film policy has shifted continually over the years.
 From the end of the 1960s until 1993, the Film Institute also acted as the producer of films.
 In 1970, the Film School which was originally part of the Film Institute, became part of an independent body named the University College of Film, Radio, Television and Theatre (Dramatiska institutet).

 2017 A new filmpolitic